 All graduates from CA earn a Canadian Academy high school diploma recognized by the Western Association of Colleges and Schools (WASC) and the European Council of International Schools (CIS).
 In addition to the U.S. high school diploma, students can pursue the International Baccalaureate Diploma (IB) at CA.

-CA does offer a learning support program with limited availability in this program.
+CA does offer a limited availability learning support program for children with mild to moderate learning needs.
 To determine if a child meets this requirement, current school records regarding past educational plans and services should be submitted to the admissions office.
 The learning support staff will carefully evaluate the reports to determine whether we can offer an appropriate program.
 We can also assist by referring families to learning specialists for diagnostic testing, speech therapy and psychological support as appropriate.

 More than 50% of the CA families live in the Kobe and Ashiya area.
-About 40 percent of the families live on Rokko Island where children can bike to and from school.
+About 40% of the families live on Rokko Island where children can bike to and from school.
 Busing is provided to and from the school to Kitano cho, Aotani and Ashiya areas.

 Yes!
 Our Parent Teacher Association (PTA) involves parents in school activities and functions at every grade level.
 Parents play an invaluable role in organizing special events and fundraisers for our students, and parents are always welcome to volunteer their time and talents in helping out with these special events.